 Conservation

 Since its discovery in the winter of 1903-1904 by Robert Mond, some emergency repairs were carried out, but until we started work in the tomb in 2018, no active conservation programme had been carried out for this tomb, even though it forms part of a UNESCO World Heritage Site.
-One of the main aims of the TT45 Project is to carry out a full conservation programme for the tomb, so that its painted decoration will be preserved for future generations.
+One of the main aims of our work in Theban Tomb 45 is to carry out a full conservation programme for the tomb, so that its painted decoration will be preserved for future generations.

-Given its position at the lower part of the Theban mountain, as well as the fact that it has a deep and narrow courtyard, Theban Tomb 45 is extremely vulnerable to flash flooding.
+Given its position at the very bottom of the Theban mountain, as well as the fact that it has a deep and narrow courtyard, Theban Tomb 45 is extremely vulnerable to flash flooding.
 In fact, the tomb already shows evidence of previous flooding and resulting damage.
-Flooding of the tomb poses a risk not only to its painted decoration, but given the marl content of the tomb structurealso to the stability of the tomb itself.
-For this reason, our conservation programme for the tomb focuses not only on the conservation of the painted decoration inside the tomb, but also on preventive conservation measures and risk management activities in the area surrounding the tomb, with the aim of protecting the tomb and other nearby monuments against flash flooding (see further below).
+Flooding of the tomb poses a risk not only to its painted decoration, but – given the marl content of the tomb structure – also to the stability of the tomb itself.
+For this reason, our conservation programme for the tomb focuses not only on the conservation of the painted decoration inside the tomb, but also on preventive conservation measures and risk management activities in the area surrounding the tomb, with the aim of protecting the tomb and neighbouring monuments against flash flooding.

 Digital documentation and publication